VOLCANIC

 Opal Terrace in front of Capitol Hill in 2013

-Although besides Opal Spring at least three smaller springs on Opal Terrace have been documented to be intermittently active since the early 1890s, even together they never flowed high volumes of hot water.
+Although at least four vents of Opal Spring have been documented to be intermittently active since the early 1890s, they never flowed high volumes of hot water.
 Nevertheless, their discharge was strong enough to enforce the removal of a tennis court on site in 1947.

 Opal Spring Mammoth Hot Springs Yellowstone